yhhshb/kaminari/README.md

  + `-i` or `--input-list` is required.
 List of fasta filenames to be queried.
 If only one file ending with ".list" is provided, it is assumed to be a file of files.
 Each sequence in the files is going to be queried and the header will be the name of the answer in the output.
  + `-o`.
 The filename of the output of the queries.
 Each line is the answer to a query.
 Answers are in the form of `name \t number_of_docs \t doc1 doc2 doc3` if `ranking` is OFF, else `name \t number_of_docs \t (doc1, count) (doc2, count) (doc3, count)`.
 Doc *n* corresponds to the *n*th doc provided for building the index.
 Default: "kaminari_results.txt"
  + `-r` or `--ratio`.
 The ratio of k-mers needed for a doc to be selected in the answer.
 Example: if my doc 5 contains (according to the index) 85 k-mers of my query of size 100 k-mers, it is selected.
 If `ranking` is ON, (5, 85) will be reported.
 (Reminder: with `k`=31, a query Q has |Q|-`k`+1 k-mers).
 Default: 1.0 (100% of the kmers)
  + `--no-ranking`.
 Kaminari returns the ranking by default (i.e. (doc, count) in the result).
-This can be turned OFF to have the set of answers unsorted.
+This can be turned OFF using this flag to have the set of answers unsorted.
  + `-d` or `--tmp-dir`.
 The directory where temporary files are stored.
 Files are not deleted in case of manual interruption of the execution.
 Default: "."
  + `-g` or `--max-ram`.
 A maximum amount of memory allocated for kaminari in GB.
 Kaminari will try to use the maximum amount given by the user for better performances.
 Default: 4
  + `-t` or `--threads`.
 The number of threads allocated for kaminari.
 Kaminari will try to use them all for better performances.
 Default: 1